AnnaLivia/TSRSP-Instances/results/README.md

 # Train Single-Routing Selection Problem (TSRSP) — Results Repository

 All results reported in this section—**CPU time distributions**, **performance profiles**, and **optimality gap distributions**—refer exclusively to the instances derived from the **Rouen railway network**.
-These instances are grouped by compatibility graph density, with values of $\varepsilon \in$ {1, 0.9, 0.8}.
+These instances are grouped by compatibility graph density, with values of $\varepsilon \in${1, 0.9, 0.8}.

 All experiments were run with a maximum solution time of **300 seconds** per instance.